 Annual Health Care Ethics Research Conference

-The conference will be open and free of charge to anyone in the St. Louis community interested in bioethics and medical humanities.
-However, we expect the majority of participants and observers to be members of the Saint Louis University community.
-We intend the conference to attract individuals from many different disciplines and foster interdisciplinary dialogue about important issues in health care.
+The conference is open and free of charge to anyone in the St. Louis community interested in bioethics and medical humanities.
+However, the majority of participants and observers are members of the Saint Louis University community.
+The conference attracts individuals from many different disciplines and fosters interdisciplinary dialogue about important issues in health care.

-From the Ebola outbreak to the cases of Marla Munoz and Jahi McMath to the 25th Anniversary of the Americans with Disabilities Act, this year's events have reignited discussion about the human body, how we relate to our bodies and what the body means in our society.
-The Second Annual Health Care Ethics Research Conference, hosted by SLU's Gnaegi Center for Health Care Ethics, will examine issues related to the ethics of embodiment.
+Questions of access, justice, and opportunity have surged to the forefront of public discussion in conversations surrounding the Black Lives Matter movement, actresses speaking out about equal pay and opportunity, and the current refugee crisis in Syria.
+This year's events have reignited discussion about the experiences that are unseen in public life.
+The Third Annual Health Care Ethics Research Conference, hosted by SLU's Albert Gnaegi Center for Health Care Ethics, will examine the issues related to the experience at the margins and how they interact with bioethics.
 Conference submissions are encouraged, but not required, to engage this theme.

 Students are encouraged to submit research projects and papers completed as part of an HCE (or related discipline) course requirement, as well as independent research projects.
-There are three different categories of submissions: (1) Graduate, (2) Undergraduate-Non-Senior and (3) Undergraduate-Senior.
+There are three different categories of submissions: (1) Graduate, (2) Undergraduate-Non-Senior and (3) Undergraduate-Senior, with a monetary prize for each category.
 The conference will accept abstract submissions from students in any area of work related to bioethics, health care ethics or medical humanities, including students from other SLU departments and other local universities.

 The first and second place winner in each of the three categories will receive a cash prize.
 In addition, the winners of the Undergraduate-Senior category will receive the honor of representing Health Care Ethics in the Senior Legacy Symposium.